 The business was sold to Leonard Lorden, another draper, who sold it in 1896 to George Eldridge, whose name it has retained through various changes of ownership.
 Alfred, meanwhile, retired to Hardwick House, near the Bell Inn.
 This was in the parish of Newington-next-Hythe and he was obliged to relinquish his posts as Hythe town councillor and JP which he had held for many years, performing his duties conscientiously but quietly.
 He was able, however, to remain as a trustee of St Bartholomew’s almshouse in the town and from 1886 served on the Burial Board.
 With him lived his three unmarried daughters, Mary Anne, Ellen and Maria.

 Then once more there was another huge change in his life, caused by another death.
-His father’s brother, Charles Bull had married and had a son of his own, another Charles.
+One of his father’s brothers, Thomas Friend Bull had married and had a son of his own, called Charles.
 This Charles was articled to a Lewes solicitor, then joined the London firm of Palmer France & Palmer in 1845 .
 He eventually became a partner and the firm became Palmer & Bull.
 He had a London house in Bedford Square and a country residence in Billingshurst and was under-sheriff for Sussex for many years.
 He was also very rich, a lifelong bachelor and his unmarried only sister was dead.
 He died himself, suddenly, in spring 1890.

 Inexplicably, for a solicitor whose doctor had told him he had a weak heart, he died intestate.
 Alfred, now seventy-five, was his nearest relative and inherited his fortune, a whopping £133, 358.
 That is about £10 million today.
 Alfred did what lottery winners do now – bought himself and his daughters a big new house.
 Called ‘The Gables,’ it was in Shorncliffe Road, Folkestone, and was described by the auctioneer as ‘a mansion’.
 The family employed three live-in servants.